The Nitric Acid Climate Action Group

-Tunisia, Jordan, Mexico, Argentina, Indonesia, Zimbabwe, Viet Nam, the Federation of Bosnia and Herzegovina, Cuba and Thailand have signed the Declaration of the NACAG.
-They thereby express their support for the goals of the alliance.
-Tunisia and Zimbabwe have also signed the Statement of Undertaking, committing themselves to permanently reduce nitrous oxide emissions from nitric acid production.
-Tunisia and Zimbabwe are thus the first countries that are eligible for financial support under the NACAG.
+Tunisia, Georgia, Mexico and Zimbabwe have also signed the Statement of Undertaking, committing themselves to permanently reduce nitrous oxide emissions from nitric acid production.
+Tunisia, Georgia, Mexico and Zimbabwe are thus the first countries that are eligible for financial support under the NACAG.

 Global overview of nitric acid producing countries